 In contrast, we do have another Norwegian friend who runs a restaurant and tells us how much he appreciates American manners.
 He’s confessed, “It’s so nice to see your smiling faces and hear your pleasantries.
 Sometimes I get tired of Norwegians, who rarely smile and instead point to what they want and say, ‘Give me that; I want this.’
 We just don’t have this kind of everyday please-and-thank-you custom here in Norway.
 Our language isn’t really geared for it.
 It’s more common for us to have this kind of exchange in English with foreigners, but you won’t see it happen nearly so much between Norwegians.”

 I looked into the details of his comment and discovered that the true translation of værsågod in Norwegian isn’t really “you’re welcome,” but rather, “be so good,” as in “be so good as to accept this plate of food.”
-Just as vær så snill, commonly translated as “please,” really means “be so kind,” as in “be so kind as to pass me the salt” — except that Norwegians typically reach over your plate to get the salt themselves because it’s considered rude to interrupt your meal by asking you to perform a personal task for them.
-It also seems that both phrases are seen as somewhat formal and stilted.
-Apparently they’re best reserved for more ritualistic occasions and are not expected to be regularly used between folks who know each other well, unless something special demands it.
-In other words, if a Norwegian says vær så snill or værsågod to you, they really mean it, it’s not just an empty phrase.
+Just as vær så snill, commonly translated as “please,” really means “be so kind,” as in “be so kind as to pass me the salt.”
+Except that Norwegians typically reach over your plate to get the salt themselves — a custom nicknamed “getting the Norwegian arm.”
+I’ve frequently had folks reach over my head or across my plate to retrieve whatever dish they’re aiming for because it’s considered rude to interrupt someone’s meal by asking them to perform a personal task for you.
+It also seems that both vær så snill and værsågod are seen as somewhat formal and stilted phrases.
+Apparently they’re best reserved for more ritualistic occasions and are not expected to be regularly used, even between folks who know each other well, unless something special demands it.

 Another Norwegian colleague explained that, since there’s no real word for “excuse me” that doesn’t imply blame, it has become the fashion to say bitte schön, which isn’t even Norwegian.
-It’s German, and it’s commonly used to mean “you’re welcome” in Germany, although its literal translation is “please pretty,” like our “pretty please.”)
+It’s German, and it’s commonly used to mean “you’re welcome” in Germany (although its literal translation is “please pretty,” like our “pretty please.”)
 I’ve mostly only heard this phrase used when someone is trying to get my attention to ask a question.
 Only rarely have I heard it used by someone who wants to pass another pedestrian on the sidewalk.
-Usually the person just elbows their way around others without acknowledging the interaction with even so much as a backward apologetic glance.
-Again, the moral of the story is, just get to where you’re going without annoying someone further by talking to them or engaging in the self-blame game.
+Usually the person just bumps, shoulders, or elbows their way around others without acknowledging the interaction with even so much as a backward apologetic glance.
+Again, the moral of the story is to get to where you’re going without annoying someone further by talking to them or engaging in the self-blame game.

 That brings me to one more social lesson.
 On several occasions I’ve witnessed someone skid and fall on the ice or take a header on their bike after getting a tire stuck in the streetcar tracks.
 When I’ve run to help them, they’re usually angry and push me away.
 It’s as if they’re embarrassed to have been caught making a mistake.
 I’ve now learned that the perceived “polite” way to handle a situation like this is to avert your eyes, thereby saving the person the humiliation of being aware their faux pas has been witnessed.
 Only if they lie prone for a while or show signs of being unable to recover is it socially acceptable to offer aid.
 It all feels quite odd and cold to me, but I keep trying to remind myself that it’s just a different perspective on what constitutes “good manners.”
 I’m trying to adapt my cultural framework to a different point of view.